Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Monte Carlo event generators

 \subsection{SPS+DPS samples}

 The \PYTHIA{}8.240 and \KATIE MC event generators both produce two \MEtwo matrix elements per event, resulting in a pure DPS sample.
+MPIs are also present as part of the underlying event.
 In \KATIE, \sigmaeff is a parameter that directly determines the size of the DPS contribution relative to the SPS cross section.
 A value of 21.3\unit{mb} for \sigmaeff is adopted, as in~\cite{Khachatryan:2015pea}.
 For \PYTHIA{}8, it is not possible to set \sigmaeff, because it is determined by the underlying event parameters, and therefore the second \MEtwo process is simply added with the same kinematic requirements, without any additional scaling of the cross section.

 Four samples with an explicit DPS contribution are used in this paper.

 \begin{itemize}

 \item A \PYTHIA{}8.240 sample is generated with the {CP5} tune and the {NNPDF2.3\_NNLO} PDFs.
 It is the aforementioned \PYTHIA{}8 sample to which a pure DPS sample, obtained by overlaying two \MEtwo matrix elements, is added.